 The Police Station maintains a daily log of all crimes reported to the department.
 The log lists the nature of the crime, the date, time and general location of the crime and the disposition of the complaint if known.
-Entries or updates within two business days may be withheld if the information is protected by statute, if there is a danger to the victim or a need to keep the investigation confidential.
-If there is reason to believe that release of information will result in the perpetrator leaving the area or that evidence will be destroyed, information may be withheld until the jeopardy no longer exists.
+Entries or updates within two business days may be withheld if the information is protected by statute or if there is a danger to the victim.
 The daily log is open to public inspection at the WCSU Police Department web site www.wcsu.edu/police.